Jonathan-Chia/testandroll/dashboard/www/README.md

 Take the survey to see if Test & Roll fits your use-case.
 The dashboard will update based on your needs.

-Todo:

-* need to add more survey questions to this

-3 different parts to this dashboard:

-1. Website example (conversion rate)
-2. Catalog ads (revenue but different priors)

-4. Bonus: Website example (conversion rate with different priors)?

 ## 2. <a href="#" onclick="Shiny.setInputValue('nav_click', 'crash_course_tab', {priority: 'event'}); return false;">Crash Course Tab</a>

 You will need to understand the intuition behind Test & Roll before running the calculator.